top of page

 When I looked at the updated site last night, I couldn’t help but see my own life in it.

-Some seasons didn’t make sense at the time.
+Seasons that didn’t make sense at the time.
 Pieces that felt broken.
 Moments that looked unfinished.

 But God has a way of taking fragments and forming something beautiful.

-What began as a simple place to write has slowly become a space for reflection, honesty, faith, and growth.
+What began as a simple place to write has become a space for reflection, honesty, faith, and growth.

-Jesus has been editing my story, too.
+Jesus has been editing my story too.

 Removing things that didn’t belong.Rearranging priorities.Refining places in my heart that still needed His grace.